urbit/sigil-js/README.md

 In production, this repo is a library that expose `pour()` is a function that generates an object representation of an SVG seal.
 The library requires a 2nd function called a renderer, which takes the output of `pour()` and translates it into DOM nodes.
 See ./docs/renderExamples for a few ways to do this.

-### Note

-sigils-js is now standalone from sigil-toolkit.
-It can now be added as a git-hosted module in package.json. a sylmap is no longer needed, because the sylmap is included inside the bundle.

 ## Build

 |Commands              | Description                                   |